single-spa/single-spa.js.org/docs/api.md

 // After three seconds, move the application to SKIP_BECAUSE_BROKEN status. singleSpa.setMountMaxTime(3000, true);

+// don't do a console warning for slow lifecycles until 10 seconds have elapsed singleSpa.setMountMaxTime(3000, true, 10000);
 ```

 Sets the global configuration for mount timeouts.